19prishpat/Salary-Calculator/README.md

 # Startup Employee Management System

 This project is a simple **Startup Employee Management System** implemented in Java.
-It allows you to manage employee data such as their names and salaries, with features like sorting, adding, removing employees, and even finding spies from another company!
+It allows you to manage employee data such as their names and salaries, with features like sorting, addinf and removing employees!

 ## Project Description